-Some preparation work is mandatory prior to taking the TIE examinations (see Section 3 below), therefore GA recommends that candidates should undertake a programme of study under the guidance of an experienced and qualified English teacher prior to registering for their examination.

-We recommend choosing tuition in a school or college where the teachers are familiar with the requirements of TIE.
-However, this is not mandatory and candidates may choose to complete an online course or prepare by independent study, should these alternatives better suit the candidate's personal circumstances.
-The information provided in this Qualification Specification can be used by any candidate to prepare for the examination independently.
+Some preparation work is mandatory prior to taking the Test of Interactive English examination (see Section 3 below), therefore Gatehouse Awards recommends that Candidates should undertake a programme of study under the guidance of an experienced and qualified English teacher prior to registering for their examination.
+We recommend choosing tuition in a school or college where the teachers are familiar with the requirements of the Test of Interactive English.
+However, this is not mandatory and Candidates may choose to complete an online course or prepare by independent study, should these alternatives better suit the Candidate's personal circumstances.
+The information provided in this Qualification Specification can be used by any Candidate to prepare for the examination independently.

-The level a candidate enters for should be appropriate to their ability.
-In some instances, schools may wish to conduct a short pre-assessment with their candidates before determining whether or not it is appropriate to enrol them onto a course of study and/or register them for a particular level examination session.
+The level a Candidate is entered for should be appropriate to their ability.
+Gatehouse Awards recommends that Centres have a short pre-assessment with potential Candidates before determining whether or not it is appropriate to enrol them onto a course of study and/or register them for a particular level examination session.